Molecular imaging of isolated peptidoglycans as novel platform for antibiotic development

 The subsequent elucidation of the mechanisms of action of such bioactive natural products (NPs) is yet still an essential but tedious process, hindered by a number of shortcomings.

-In order to identify a site of action in an alternative way, our group is using ultrastructural morphological assessments of cells, tissues and whole organisms as a shortcut to pinpoint histological changes evoked by a bioactive NP and therefore allowing the identification of a possible mechanism of action.
+In order to identify a target structure in an alternative way, our group is using ultrastructural morphological assessments of cells, tissues and whole organisms as a shortcut to pinpoint potential mechanisms of action of a bioactive NP.
+This information can subsequently allow the more detailed description of a possible mechanism of action as well as of protein targets affected by the investigated NP.

 The assessment of relevant structural alterations in our group is performed by a variety of microscopic techniques.
 On the one hand, classical light microscopic approaches (brightfield, darkground, phase contrast, polarization, fluorescence as well as DIC) are represented in our lab, allowing the examination of biological material on the lower micrometer scale (lateral resolution down to 0.2 µm).

-On the other hand, investigations on a nanometer scale are also possible by two atomic force microscopes (AFMs) in our lab, allowing lateral resolutions down to a fraction of an ångström (typically down to 5 nm in biological material and under ambient conditions).
+On the other hand, innovative investigations on a nanometer scale are also possible by four atomic force microscopes (AFMs) in our lab, allowing lateral resolutions down to a fraction of an ångström (typically down to roughly 5 nm in biological material and under ambient conditions).

 Additionally, our group is also focused on enzymatic as well as in silico techniques.
 After the identification and structural elucidation of a target protein, in silico techniques can be applied to screen large substance databases for compounds potentially interacting with the protein of interest (virtual screening).
 Furthermore, molecular docking analyses subsequently allow the estimation of the possible interaction of a set of given compounds with a protein, enabling us to identify the most promising hits for in vitro testing.